RussellABrown/kd-tree/README.md

 The Journal of Computer Graphics Techniques article contains a detailed description of an O(kn logn) k-d tree building algorithm and compares the performance of that algorithm to the performance of an O(n logn) algorithm.

 The arXiv article includes an appendix that describes improvements to two k-d tree-building algorithms that were implemented following the description of those algorithms in the Journal of Computer Graphics Techniques article.
+A copy of the arXiv article is available in this master branch.

 The source files “kdTreeKnlogn.cpp” and “kdTreeNlogn.cpp” are implementations that build a balanced k-d tree.